White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Metal Mixing

-Trend: Mixing yellow and white gold in one piece or look.
+Trend: Mixing yellow and white in one piece or look.

 Examples: